IBM/event-automation/_ep_1.1/05-nodes/02-processor-nodes.md

       **Note:** Ensure you choose the values with correct data type for your expression.
 Properties that are used as values in the comparison operations must be of the same data type.
 Arithmetic operations are only allowed on integer and double data types.
 String operations are only possible with properties of string data type.
 Some temporal functions require a timestamp data type.
 1. (Optional) Repeat steps 3 - 6 to create more properties.
-1. Click **Next** to open the **Output properties** section.
+1. Click **Next** to open the **Output properties** pane.
 You can manage the properties that come from this node to suit your requirements.
 1. (Optional) To remove a property so that it is not displayed in the output, click the **Remove property** icon ![remove icon]({{ 'images' | relative_url }}/remove.svg "Diagram showing remove icon."){: height="30px" width="15px"}.
 1. (Optional) To rename a property, hover over the property name and click the **Edit icon** ![edit icon]({{ 'images' | relative_url }}/rename.svg "The edit icon."){: height="30px" width="15px"}.
     1. In the text-box, enter a new name for your property.